Manoj Mishra

 Traditionally banks have waited to see how the market and competition adopt a new technology before making significant investments.
 While this may have been a good strategy in a closed market with regulators always keeping the barrier to entry high, it is likely to prove very risky in today’s fast-changing landscape.

 We see regulators across the globe wanting to increase market competition, and open APIs are their lever of choice.
-While regulation like PSD2 (requiring banks to make it easier to share customer data, where consent is given, with third-party providers) may not cross over the pond to the North American market, banking organizations such as NACHA are being proactive, self-adopting prudent initiatives from other geographies.
+While regulations like PSD2 (requiring banks to make it easier to share customer data, where consent is given, with third-party providers) may not cross over the pond to the North American market, banking organizations such as NACHA are being proactive, self-adopting prudent initiatives from other geographies.
 Regardless, every year we’ll see more and more fintechs nibbling at banks’ business.

 Open APIs provide a unique opportunity for banks to change the game.
 By adopting them, and I mean truly adopting (not check–the-box adopting), 2017’s competition could instead become co-opetition and be brought into the fold of banking services.